iMiebaka/LBE/README.md

 #### wallet table 📋
 > This table is automatically generated when a user signs up on the platform, details.
 Details include: account name, amount, user reference

-The two tables below are alias table to help with migration of data knex_migrations knex_migrations_lock
+The two tables below are alias tables to help with data migrations knex_migrations knex_migrations_lock

-Next, we need to migrate table for test database. <span style="color:red"> Make sure your change NODE_ENV to test </span>
+Next, we need to migrate the table for test database. <span style="color:red"> Make sure your change NODE_ENV to test </span>
 ```sh
 npm run migrate
 ```
-Next we, need to make those table available for the database.
+Next, we need to make those tables available for the database.
 Here is the command to make the migrations. <span style="color:red"> To make this migration, you need to ensure the NODE_ENV is set to development. </span>.
-With than been done, you can re-run  the previous command.
+Now that's done, you can re-run the previous command.